Data Structures

 'human'

 If you have used R before, you may be used to one-based indexing, which means that the first element of a list is accessed with index 1.
 As you have now seen, in Python, the first element is accessed with index 0.
-So if you are going back and forth between R and Python, it is important to remember that the indexing is different in the two languages.
+So when you go back and forth between R and Python, it is important to remember that the indexing is different in the two languages.

-If you want to access the last element of a list, you can use the index -1.
+When you want to access the last element of a list, you can use the index -1.
 This is a special index that always refers to the last element of the list, regardless of how many elements are in the list.
-For example, to access the last element of the glengths list, we would use glengths[-1].
+For example, in order to access the last element of the glengths list, we would use glengths[-1].

 # Access the last element of glengths